 The TRIX indicator calculates the rate of change of a triple exponential moving average.
 The values oscillate around zero.
 Buy/sell signals are generated when the TRIX crosses above/below zero.
 A (typically) nine period exponential moving average of the TRIX can be used as a signal line.
-A buy/sell signals are generated when the TRIX crosses above/below the signal line and is also above/below zero.
+Buy/sell signals are generated when the TRIX crosses above/below the signal line or above/below zero.

 The True Range function is used in the calculation of many indicators, most notably, the Welles Wilder DX.
 It is a base calculation that is used to determine the normal trading range of a stock or commodity.